Husky-69/Husky-69/README.md

 # Hi there 👋 I'm Shallom Githui

-A **data scientist** certified by Moringa School, passionate about turning raw data into actionable insights that solve real-world problems.
+A **data engineer** certified by Moringa School, passionate about turning raw data into actionable insights that solve real-world problems.

 💼 **Also experienced in Sales & Customer Service** — where I’ve managed inventory, processed orders, generated leads, and built strong client relationships.